Skip to content

 You may also want to consider using a humidifier to increase the humidity around the plant.
 This will help to keep the soil moist and prevent the leaves from drying out.

-With proper care, your snake plant should recover within a few weeks.
+care, your snake plant should recover within a few weeks.

 ISymptoms of Underwatered Snake Plant